mALAKa82973i/SbFYIQRY/2Yaug/NEq/academic-coaching_5nhK0_1747942830.md

 because they don't penalize you for inputting wrong answers, try to not guess your answers.

 in the form of 97 + 45 = (100 - 3) + 45 = 143, but I would highly recommend trying to figure out what tricks
-work for _you_.
-If you find that you aren't improving anymore, maybe then it might be worth to search up some

 The following table should give a sense of where you are.
 This is based off of a 120 second test, with default settings on.